-Art areas can generate a number of different waste-streams.
-Environmental and Health and Safety (EHS) can assist in the proper identification, handling, storage and disposal of waste.
-It is important to read the Material Safety Data Sheets (MSDS) to obtain information on the hazards of the material as well as the proper disposal methods.
+Art areas can generate a number of different waste streams.
+Environmental Health and Safety (EHS) can assist in the proper identification, handling, storage and disposal of waste.
+It is important to read the Safety Data Sheets (SDS) to obtain information on the hazards of the material as well as the proper disposal methods.
 If you are ever unsure or need clarification, please call EHS at 998-1450.

 Paints, pigments and varnishes may contain lead, arsenic and other toxic heavy metals as well as the probability of being flammable.
 Even water-based paints may contain trace amounts of isocyanates, ammonia or formaldehyde.
 Any paints, including latex and those brought in from home, need to be collected, labeled and disposed of through EHS.
 Do not discard in the trash or down the drain.

 Empty latex paint cans must be completely dried and only then can the cans be disposed of as regular trash.
 When disposing of these cans, please leave the lids off to show that the cans are completely dried and emptied.

 Dyes are used in various operations in the making of textile products.
 It is important to read the Safety Data Sheet to obtain information on the hazards and safe handling of the material, as well as proper disposal methods.

 There are many different types of dyes and the type used depends on the fabric to be dyed.
 Many dyes require an additional chemical or mordant to bind the dye into the fabric.
 Some mordants are skin irritants like ammonia, or corrosive and toxic like oxalic acid, or oxidizers such as potassium dichromate.
 Direct dyes are prepared by soaking but usually require heat to set.
 Many direct dyes are based on benzidine or benzidine derivatives, which are highly toxic by inhalation, ingestion and absorption.